“It only takes me about 15 minutes.”

 It only takes me about 15 minutes.

-it takes (somebody) (a length of time)
+it takes (something) (a length of time)

-This is a phrase for saying how long a common process or action is.
-It often expresses how long a person's daily commute to work is.
-But it can also be used to talk about other actions, like taking a shower, getting dressed, and puting on makeup to get ready to go out:
+It can also be used to talk about other actions, like taking a shower, getting dressed, and putting on makeup to get ready to go out:

 It takes Erin an hour and a half to get ready.